Have you worked in radio or television for four or more years as an announcer, voice talent, program host or producer?

 PROCESSING FEE: Varies, depending upon degree level attained.

-DELIVERY: Your honors degree packet, which includes a personalized honoris causa diploma and letter of conferment, will be shipped to you free of charge via standard USPS First Class Mail in the United States.
-Priority, Express and International delivery is available at an additional charge.
+DELIVERY: Your Laureate Degree packet, which includes a personalized honoris causa diploma and letter of conferment, will be shipped to you via standard USPS First Class Mail in the United States.
+Priority, Express, and International delivery is available at an additional charge.

 PAYMENT METHODS: All major credit and debit cards are accepted.
 We also welcome payment via PayPal (including e-check option).